Antoniorios17/kuralabs_deployment_3/README.md

 ## Install Jenkins on an EC2
 The EC2 doesn't need to be part of the vpc, we are trying to connect the jenkins server from outside the VPC with an agent
-@@ -29,72 +24,6 @@ The EC2 doesn't need to be part of the vpc, we are trying to connect the jenkins
 * Connect to the repository on github using personal token
 * Test to verify authentication is successful